-Prerequisites: For MA students, Formation Assessments, Vocational Assessments, SP 510, and PC 512; For MDiv students, Formation Assessments, Vocational Assessments, SP 510, PC 512.
+Prerequisites: TL 002A, TL 002B, SP 540, PC 512.
+Grade exceptions: Graded on a Pass Fail basis.
 CPE site fees are paid directly to the CPE center.
 These fees are reimbursed to students at the completion of the CPE unit with the submission of a valid invoice or receipt documenting the amount paid to the CPE site.
 Special Notes: Internship should be taken in the student's final year.
 Registration by permission of the Director of Supervised Ministry/Internship.

-PC 566B • Chaplaincy Internship B 1.5 Credits
+PC 566B · Chaplaincy Internship B 2 Credits